download-jenny-mod-minecraft/.github/profile/README.md

 "Download Minecraft Jenny Mod APK for Android and iOS.
 Unlock unlimited money, new characters, and enhanced gameplay with the Jenny Mod today!"

 ---

-This version is concise, keyword-optimized (around 1-2% density for "Jenny Mod"), and structured for SEO success while remaining user-friendly.